simbaja/gehome/README.md

 # gehomesdk
-Python SDK for GE WiFi-enabled appliances.
+Python SDK for GE WiFi-enabled (SmartHQ) appliances.
 The primary goal is to use this to power integrations for [Home Assistant](https://www.home-assistant.io/), though that will probably need to wait on some new entity types.